alihardan/javascript-direction-adjuster/README.md

 # javascript-direction-adjuster
-A little JavaScript to set direction of html page elements to auto.
+A simple JavaScript script to automate direction of html elements.

 # Quick Start